alecthomas/SublimeLinter-contrib-gometalinter/README.md

 This linter plugin for [SublimeLinter][docs] provides an interface to [gometalinter](https://github.com/alecthomas/gometalinter).
 It will be used with files that have the “Go” syntax.

-Please note that you will have to use "load/save" linting if using Go 1.5+ vendoring. "background" linting will not work.

 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].